Advertising Photography FAQ | Dale May | New York

 What is the production timeline for a hybrid photography and CGI campaign?

-Production timelines for hybrid photography and CGI campaigns vary based on complexity, but a typical project moves through nine stages: concept development, previsualization, pre-production and wardrobe, CGI environment build, studio photography, select review, compositing, AI enhancement where applicable, and final delivery.
+A typical hybrid photography and CGI campaign moves through nine stages: concept development, previsualization, pre-production and wardrobe, CGI environment build, studio photography, select review, compositing, AI enhancement where applicable, and final delivery.
 A single hero image with a custom CGI environment typically requires three to six weeks from brief to delivery.
 Multi-image campaigns with video and animation elements are typically scoped at six to twelve weeks.
 Because the CGI environment is built before the shoot, production days are shorter and more efficient than traditional location shoots.

 No. While Dale specializes in complete campaign execution from concept through delivery, he is also available for individual services including advertising photography, commercial video directing, CGI product and environment creation, VFX and post-production, portrait and PR photography, music videos, and on-set still photography.
 Whether the brief calls for a single campaign image or a fully integrated still and motion production, the process is the same: one clear creative vision, built together, delivered without compromise.